Youth climate activism is a truly global movement. Here are 5 passionate young women of colour taking the lead all across the world.

 Photo: Getty Images

-When Leah Namugerwa turned 15 in August she celebrated by planting 200 trees – highlighting the environmental damage in her country.
+When Leah Namugerwa turned 15, she celebrated by planting 200 trees – highlighting the environmental damage in her country.

 Her call to action came from her increasing awareness of the widespread hunger in northern Uganda.
 Prolonged droughts have made the problem worse, as well as deadly landslides in eastern parts of the country.